Personal Education Student Accounts for Children with Disabilities

 North Carolina’s ESA program for students with special needs helps hundreds of students access schools that are the right fit for them, but policymakers could do much more to expand educational opportunity.

 Eligibility for the ESA is limited to students in grades K–12 who have had an IEP.
-Only 10 percent of North Carolina’s students are eligible for a scholarship and only 0.8 percent of students statewide actually use one of North Carolina’s educational choice programs (including the Opportunity Scholarship).
+Only one in 10 North Carolina’s students are eligible for a scholarship and less than 1 percent of students statewide actually use one of North Carolina’s educational choice programs (including the Opportunity Scholarship).

 In order to expand access to educational choice, North Carolina policymakers should expand eligibility to all students.